RadDx logo

 Is a disc bulge the same as a herniated disc?

 Not exactly.
-A bulge is broader and more generalized, while a herniation is usually more focal.
+A is broader and more generalized, while a herniation is usually more focal.

 Can a disc bulge be incidental?

 Yes.
-Many disc bulges are seen in people without severe symptoms.
+Many bulges are seen in people without severe symptoms.

 Keep exploring related radiology pages